 Jack Frost is nipping at noses and our families here at Northern Neck Insurance are beginning to prepare for the holidays just like yours.
-It may be the busiest time of the year as folks are shopping, visiting family and friends, and entertaining.
-And nothing is more impressive and happy than a decorated home!
-But our decades of experience tells us your house needs a little more than twinkling lights and balsam wreaths as your guests come in from the chill.
+It's usually the busiest time of the year as folks are shopping, visiting family and friends.
+While this year may be a little different, nothing is more cheerful and happy than a decorated home!
+But our decades of experience tells us your house needs a little more than twinkling lights and balsam wreaths as you come in from the chill and celebrate.

 Cooking equipment may be the leading cause of home fire injuries and deaths, but followed closely by heating equipment.
 Did you know chimney fires account for 75% of home heating fires?
 Let’s keep those fireplaces and wood stoves running safely and effectively and guard against top home fire hazards!

 The best way to prevent a chimney fire is to have an annual inspection and cleaning performed by a CSIA Certified Chimney Sweep.

 We know what you’re thinking.

 What a pain in the ash!
 Do I really need to have my fireplace or wood stove inspected and cleaned?

 2. This deeper level cleaning removes flammable creosote build-up where you can’t reach.

 4. They go in from the roof down- messy and dangerous!